Futu Research | ETF Investment Research

 Direct Investment Bonds vs Investment Bonds ETFs

-For the average investor, investing in bond ETFs will be somewhat more convenient.
+For Ordinary Investors, Investing in BondsETFWould be a little more convenient.
 The greatest advantage of bond ETFs is that investors can avoid the hassle of choosing specific bonds and directly hold different types of bonds at low cost to achieve the purpose of diversifying investments.

 BONDS AND ETFS ARE ESSENTIALLY TWO COMPLETELY DIFFERENT TYPES OF TRANSACTIONS, BUYING A BOND CAN BE HELD TO MATURITY, BUT AN ETF IS ESSENTIALLY A FUND AND THERE IS NO “MATURITY” SO WHAT TO DO WHEN THE BOND IN THE ETF POSITION MATURES?
 Actually there is no need to worry about this issue at all:

-Suppose you bought an investment of more than 20 yearsU.S.
+VacationBuy one investment for more than 20 yearsU.S.
 TreasuryIn ETFs, ETF issuers check their positions every once in a while, sell some bonds that are less than 20 years away from their maturity date, and exchange them for new ones.

 Based on this characteristic, the interest rate risk faced by bond ETFs is relatively high.
 However, if the purpose of investing in a bond is only for a stable interest rate, then you can still hold the maturity and changes in interest rates will not have an impact.